Cosmological constraints on exotic injection of electromagnetic energy: CMB power spectra constraints

 \section{CMB power spectra constraints}

-In this section, we describe our treatment of the injection of electromagnetic energy in the cosmological medium and of its effects on the CMB power-spectrum.
+In this section, we describe our treatment of the injection of electromagnetic energy in the cosmological medium and its effects on the CMB power-spectra.
 Although the injection history is model dependent, a useful proxy is to assume the decay of an exotic `particle'.
 Since this also describes the scenario most commonly found in the literature, henceforth we will thus refer to a decaying particle.
 Our considerations are however more generic than that, as we will show later on with a specific example.
-Also, we neglect gravitational effects, i.e. we assume that only a small fraction of the total dark matter density is decaying and/or that its lifetime is much longer than the age of the universe.
-In general, whenever an e.m. decay channel is non-negligible, the bounds obtained are many orders of magnitude stronger than the purely gravitational ones (see ref.s~\cite{Audren:2014bca,Poulin:2016nat} for recent treatments).
+Also, we neglect gravitational effects, i.e. we assume that only a small fraction of the total dark matter density is decaying (or that its lifetime is much longer than the age of the universe, if its abundance is not small).
+In general, whenever an e.m. decay channel is non-negligible, the bounds obtained are many orders of magnitude stronger than the purely gravitational ones (see refs~\cite{Audren:2014bca,Poulin:2016nat} for recent treatments).
 The main effect of the decay byproducts is then their impact on the free electron fraction, which in turn affects CMB anisotropy angular spectra.
 The separation of scales between purely gravitational effects and e.m. ones also allow us to isolate the latter, described in details in what follows.